 The rest of the paper is organized as follows.
-The next section describes data sets that will be used throughout the paper.
+The next section describes data sets that are used throughout the paper.
 Section 3 presents the path stitching algorithm.
-Our approach of segmenting existing measurements and stitching them up may lead to two complications: there may not be any valid path between a pair of end systems and we need to resort to approximation methods (Section 4); or there may be too many solutions and we need to trim down the list of candidate paths (Section 5).
-Also, we must assume that the source data sets contain inherent measurement errors.
+Our approach of segmenting existing measurements and stitching them up may lead to two complications: there may not be any valid path between a pair of end systems and we need to resort to approximation methods (Section 4); or there may be too many candidate solutions and we need to trim their list (Section 5).
+We assume that the source data sets contain inherent measurement errors.
 Our algorithm avoids amplifying them by implementing mitigation techniques (Section 6).
 Section 7 presents an evaluation of each step of the algorithm as well as a comparison with existing path and round-trip delay estimation approaches.
-Finally, Section 8 discusses the related work that led us to this work and Section 9 summarizes our conclusions and presents future work.
+Finally, Section 8 discusses related work that led us to this work and Section 9 summarizes our conclusions and presents future work.

-2. DATA
+2. Data

-We use three measurement data sets from three independent sources: Routeviews [15] and RIPE [16] BGP routing table snapshots and Ark [12] traceroute outputs.
+We use three measurement data sets from three independent sources: Routeviews [14] and RIPE [15] BGP routing table snapshots and Ark [12] traceroute outputs.
 These datasets are among the largest data archives publicly available and hold constantly updated information about IP and AS-level topologies.
 Thus they provide a good starting point for our investigation into the feasibility of path stitching.